Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Emerging

-Observational data associate higher dietary boron intake with reduced levels of circulating inflammatory biomarkers such as C-reactive protein.
+Lower inflammation markers in the blood: observational data associate higher dietary boron intake with reduced levels of C-reactive protein, a reference marker.

 Dosage & Forms

-The formula uses sodium tetraborate decahydrate at a dose of 3 mg of boron.
+The formula uses calcium fructoborate at a dose of 3 mg of boron.
 This dose falls within the range used in major clinical studies (3 to 10 mg per day).
 It corresponds to the threshold at which effects on mineral metabolism and calcium retention are documented.

 In the Singular Formula